Anchorage Municipality Court Records

 Child Custody and Support

-Custody and support orders are maintained in the court file and appear on CourtView under the associated domestic relations case number.
-Modifications and enforcement actions are tracked within the same case.
-The Alaska Child Support Services Division (CSSD) administers enforcement of child support orders and maintains its own case management system, separate from court files.
+Custody and support orders are part of the court file and appear on CourtView under the associated domestic relations case number.
+Modifications and enforcement actions are tracked within that same case.
+The Alaska Child Support Services Division (CSSD) separately administers child support enforcement through its own case management system.

 Domestic Violence Protective Orders